sandeepmj/javascript-variables-comparison-operators/README.md

 ![](/img/let-variables.png)

+## More on Variables

+Variables are placeholders for values.
+They can be any of the following:

+-   **Numbers**
+-   **Strings**, that are made up of letter, words, sentences, etc.
+-   **Placeholders**, that receive their value from inputs, computations or concatenation of other variables.
+-   **Arrays**, that holds a multiple values in one variable.
+-   **Objects**, variables that hold interrelated data or info. (more on this in the advanced course!).
+-   **Functions**, that you can call in one or more places in your code (more on this at some point this semester!).

 ## How Might We Use Variables in Journalistic Interactives?

--   Compare user input/selection against existing data. (<http://nicolelewis.co/news_app/>)
--   Store large amounts of organized information and pull out key info based on user interaction. (<http://hateindex.com> \| <http://graphics.wsj.com/childcost/>)
+-   Store large amounts of organized information and pull out key info based on user interaction. (<http://nynumbers.nycitynewsservice.com/gun-violence/> \| <http://graphics.wsj.com/childcost/>)
--   Take user input, run it through a formula and store the result to be used later. (<https://sandeepmj.github.io/syria/>)
+-   Take user input, run it through a formula and store the result to be used later. (<https://sandeepmj.github.io/syria/> \| <https://www.nytimes.com/interactive/2019/02/21/upshot/up-medicareforall.html>)
--   Compare the information stored in variables. (<https://www.theguardian.com/us-news/ng-interactive/2014/nov/06/-sp-congress-diversity-women-race-lgbt-are-you-represented>)

 ### Why use Variables?